VIP Reception - Monday, October 20, 2014

 There appears to be an attempt in the industry to shift the focus from cyber security to cyber resiliency.
 The idea is that, at some inevitable point in time, a vulnerability will be exploited by a threat and that companies must be prepared to absorb the impact of these events by being resilient.
 Whereas cyber security tends to focus on mitigating the likelihood of an attack in the first place, cyber resiliency would focus on how to recover from a realized attack.
 This idea cyber resiliency started gaining traction prior to the massive Target breach, but has since gained more attention.
 The question is what happens to security (prevention-side) if cyber resiliency (recovery-side) becomes the new hot trend?
 Are we just going to throw up our hands and give up trying to prevent attacks?

-Moderator: Philip Schenkenberg, Shareholder, Business Litigation, Briggs & Morgan, P.A.
+Moderator: Philip Schenkenberg, J.D., Attorney, Director, and Shareholder, Briggs and Morgan, P.A.

 Panelist: Dr. Massoud Amin, Director, Technological Leadership Institute, University of Minnesota